kafuji/mmd_helper/README.md

 # PMX Export helper for mmd_tools

-This is a Blender addon that provides a set of tools to help exporting PMX files for MMD. mmd_tools is needed to use this addon.
+This is a Blender addon that provides a set of tools to help exporting PMX files for MMD by using mmd_tools.

+## Requirements:

+- Blender 3.0, 4.0 series
+- recent mmd_tools

 ## Features: